Five-year Goals and Associated Interim Benchmarks

 Progress on these goals and metrics will be achieved through the hard work and commitment of institutional leaders, faculty, and staff.
 In that spirit, University of North Carolina at Charlotte has identified these contributions that University of North Carolina at Charlotte aspires to make to the UNC Strategic Plan over the next five years.

 By 2021-22, UNCC will produce 3,094 low-income graduates, an increase of 29.8% (711 additional low-income completions over a base of 2,383).

-From UNC Charlotte: UNC Charlotte was founded to provide the economic opportunity afforded by a college degree to returning World War II veterans.
-Throughout its history, the university has been committed to opening the doors of higher education to increase economic opportunity for a wider population.
-In this spirit, UNC Charlotte enrolls and graduates the largest number of low-income students in the UNC System.
+From UNC Charlotte: UNC Charlotte enrolls and graduates the largest number of low-income students in the UNC System.
+UNC Charlotte was founded to serve returning World War II veterans, and the university remains committed to opening the doors of higher education to increase economic opportunity for a wider population.
+Prospect for Success engages students in three key learning outcomes that better position them for academic success and timely graduation.
 Proactive advising, early alerts, tutoring, and supplemental instruction support student success for all.
-Niner Central, our one-stop shop for financial aid and administrative services, is especially helpful to first-generation and low-income students and provides support beyond academic advising.
-Gold Rush Grants help students with unmet need who are close to graduation complete their degrees.
+Niner Central, the one-stop shop for financial aid and administrative services, is especially helpful to first-generation and low-income students and provides support beyond academic advising.
+Gold Rush Grants help students with unmet needs who are close to graduation complete their degrees.

 Five-year Graduation Rates